APLConfiguration

 XCUIApplication* app = [XCUIApplication new];

-app.launchArguments = [c automationLaunchArgumentsReset]; // convert to launch argument
+app.launchArguments = [c automationLaunchArgumentsReset]; // Convert reset operation to launch arguments.

 }